Our mission is to express God’s love to all people.

 Children & Youth

 We take very seriously our commitment to children and youth.
 You will see children in all sorts of leadership around our community – visiting residents of the local nursing home, leading worship, serving on the refugee team, participating in clean up days, working to end poverty.
 MiaLisa McFarland-Millares does a fabulous job (as our 1/2 time paid Children’s and Youth Minister) coordinating the various Sunday School classes, youth groups, Tweeners outings and Beginners group (for households with small children).
 We figure that we spend a total of $10,000 per child, from infancy to graduating high school.

 True to the Episcopal ideal, we aren’t after uniformity of belief, but rather want to see all sorts of diversity of belief gathered around the altar Sunday after Sunday.
 We encourage folks to read their scripture, look to what we’ve learned from history, our own experience and our own reason as we come to what we believe.
 Questions are welcome.
 Differing views are to be expected.
 Everyone is welcome.

 Healing the World

 Our liturgies have always balanced between the Book of Common Prayer liturgies and more contemporary texts approved at our General Convention.
 The fall of 2010 introduced our new ‘progressive’ or ‘9am’ service, in which a team of people reconstructed the text, movement, and music of the existing liturgy to be more reflective of current theology and language.
 St Mary’s people have grown accustomed to a variety of liturgical expression.

 Or maybe we should say, we love parties!
 We get together in all sorts of configurations – big parties like the auction or Lessons and Carols, or smaller ones like the Thursday night dinners or the “Pod” gatherings.
 We expect new faces to show up every Sunday and at every gathering.
-Visitors are often commenting on how welcoming and friendly we are.
+Visitors often comment on how we are welcoming and friendly.